Melisa-Cardozo/forecasting-commodities-prices/README.md

 ## 🙋‍♀️ About the Author

 Hi!
 I'm **Melisa Cardozo**, an economist currently pursuing a Master’s degree in Data Science.
-I'm passionate about applying AI and machine learning to agriculture, sustainability, and public data analysis.
+I'm passionate about applying AI and machine learning to agriculture, sustainability, and data analysis.

 If you’re interested in similar topics or would like to collaborate, feel free to connect with me on [LinkedIn](https://www.linkedin.com/).